 During Christmas time and Easter, these lunches are common for families and friends alike.

 Enjoy the food and the snaps!
-Skoal! (cheers in Danish).More Info (click to expand)
+Skoal! (cheers in Danish).More Info (click to show all)

 19. Discover the Underwater sculpture of Agnete and the Merman

 A hidden gem unknown by many, this small sculpture is found in Copenhagen underneath the Højbro bridge.